jeffmcmahan/aro/README.md

 })
 ```

-When a type check fails, we see an error of the form:
+When a type check fails, error is thrown, with a message of the form:

 ```
 TypeError: Function of type String returned Void: